Breath Testing Procedures in Beverly Hills

-“Breath testing” refers to a variety of procedures that measure the gases produced by intestinal bacteria to diagnose the causes of symptoms including gas, bloating, diarrhea and abdominal pain.
-Breath tests are simple, non-invasive ways to identify the causes of gastrointestinal problems, and determine the best course of action for treatment.
-Most breath tests take less than 15 minutes, and immediately return results.
+“Breath testing” refers to a variety of procedures that measure the gasses produced by intestinal bacteria to diagnose the causes of symptoms, including gas, bloating, diarrhea and abdominal pain.
+Breath tests are simple, non-invasive ways to identify the causes of gastrointestinal problems and determine the best course of action for treatment.
+Most breath tests take less than 15 minutes and immediately return results.

 Helicobacter Pylori – more commonly known as H. Pylori – is an intestinal bacteria known to cause several gastrointestinal problems.
 H. pylori has been shown to cause 80% of all ulcers – and is also connected to a higher risk of gastric cancer.
 An estimated 50% of people have H. Pylori inside of them – although most don’t know it.